-Student Services Advisors in the Advising Department provide program and admissions information to prospective, re-applying, and new students, as well as community support referral for students presenting with non-academic concerns.
-Student Services Advisors help new students identify and work toward their educational and career goals, providing advising and success coaching through new students' first two semesters of college.
-In-coming students with less than two semesters of completed college coursework also receive their initial advising session from Student Services Advisors.
-Advisors help students confirm their academic degree choice, promote students' self-efficacy through success coaching and proactive interactions, review students' programs of study, instruct on the navigation and use of WebAdvisor, and assist with course registration.
-Advisors also inform students of college processes, and coordinate students' transition from first-year advising to second year faculty advising, including the requirement of having the educational plan updated with faculty advisors during Advising Months.
+New students have a Student Services Advisor for their first two semesters of college.
+Student Services Advisors promote advisees' self-efficacy through success coaching and proactive interactions, review advisees' programs of study, and instruct on the navigation and use of WebAdvisor, including course registration.
+Advisors also inform advisees of college processes and support services, and help them transition from first-year advising to faculty advising.
 The Advising Department is located in the Eason Student Services Center on the Statesville Campus.
-Advising Offices are also maintained in Mooresville in the Student Services Department.
+Advising Offices are also at the Mooresville Campus in the Student Services Department.